yzabc007/ML-Learning-Resources/deep-reinforcement-learning/3two-arm-bandit-pg.md

 > 1. Policy-based learns a policy for picking optimal actions in a given state directly, while Value-based learns to predict how good a given state or action will be for the agent to be in.

-Well, it may sound like it's the same algorithm for both of them after real understanding the sentence, because
+Well, it may sound like it's the same algorithm for both of them after real understanding the sentence, because the Policy-based still needs to